-In 2017, the Group's activities in the field of health technology were organised on a segment basis.
-The reportable segments are Personal Health businesses, Diagnosis & Treatment businesses and Connected Care & Health Informatics businesses, each being responsible for the management of its business worldwide.
-Additionally, the Group identifies HealthTech Other and Legacy Items.
+In 2018, the Group's reportable segments were Diagnosis & Treatment businesses, Connected Care & Health Informatics (now renamed "Connected Care") businesses and Personal Health businesses, each having been responsible for the management of its business worldwide.
+Additionally, the Group identifies the reportable segment Other.